GW/DT invariants and 5D BPS indices for strips from topological recursion: Topological Recursion for the strip geometries

 \section{Topological Recursion for the strip geometries}

 This section will give some basic background on Topological Recursion and recent developments within TR which make it possible to derive the free energy explicitly via TR.
-We want to highlight that the actual derivation will not be carried out by the recursive definition of TR, but rather via a trick coming from a duality, the so-called $x$--$y$ duality.
+We want to highlight that the actual derivation will not be carried out by the recursive definition of TR, but rather via a universal duality, the so-called $x$--$y$ duality, which enables us to compute the free energy efficiently.